Jeremy explores nostalgic topics when not working as a chemist or building manager at his undergrad university.

 Throughout cartoon history, introducing geniuses grants writers several excuses to craft whatever plot they desire, as their characters are smart enough to build any necessary contraption.
 As both kids and adults, we enjoy the wacky antics of our brainy protagonists, whose inventions often carry an unexpected element that our heroes must tackle.

-Yet ingenuity come in many forms, from Velma's mystery-solving in Scooby Doo to Plankton's villainous engineering in Spongebob.
+Yet ingenuity comes in many forms, from Velma's mystery-solving in Scooby-Doo to Plankton's villainous engineering in SpongeBob.
 So, which characters are the savviest of the bunch?
-These are the ten smartest animated characters throughout television history!
+These are the 10 smartest animated characters throughout television history!

 10. The Brain

 A spin-off from the equally hilarious Animaniacs, Pinky and the Brain features two talking mice, the oafish Pinky and world domination-centered Brain.
 While Brain fantasizes about conquering the globe, he's got humanity's best interests at heart, genuinely believing he'll do a better job of ruling than current leaders.

 Brain's schemes inevitably fail, but this is often due to Pinky's interference or unpredictable events, meaning Brain has come surprisingly close to succeeding with his plans.
 Either way, he consistently demonstrates his smarts with his inventions ranging from high-tech robots to mind control devices.